ajchin/ajchin.github.io/index.md

 ## about

 I am a statistician and data scientist with experience in both academic research and at a variety of different industry firms.
-Currently I am a fifth-year PhD student at Stanford in the [Department of Statistics](https://statistics.stanford.edu/) working with [Johan Ugander](https://web.stanford.edu/~jugander/).

 Methodology-wise, I am interested in the inferential challenges posed by complex data generating processes.
 My expertise in this domain includes causal inference, machine learning, and experimental design.
 Engineering-wise, I am interested in building scalable, end-to-end, production-quality data science software.
 I like to focus on combining these methodology and engineering skillsets to tackle challenging problems and build impactful data science product solutions.